defenseunicorns/uds-appstore/docs/package_integration/guide.md

 Integrating a Package fundamentally means:
 1. Creating a repository `uds-package-<name>`
 2. Integrating the upstream deployment mechanism (helm, manifests, kustomize, etc...) as a zarf package `zarf.yaml` to build a declarative OCI artifact
-3. Adding a UDS package Custom Resrouce `uds-package.yaml` to integrate with UDS Core via Pepr
+3. Adding a UDS package Custom Resource `uds-package.yaml` to integrate with UDS Core via Pepr
 4. Build a 'zero CVE' package by replacing images with a `*-unicorn` flavored image